VIDY/embed-web-examples/docs/readme.md

 The unique identifier for any given page.

-Most web frameworks have built-in helpers to generate & ensure unique page identifiers; You may also resort to using the location.pathname, if necessary.
+Most web frameworks have built-in helpers to generate & ensure unique page identifiers; You may also resort to using the ```location.pathname```, if necessary.

 #### content